FrancescoScala/Auto-Guard/README.md

 ## Architecture

-The repository contains the following Ankios workload:
+The repository contains the following Ankaios workloads
 - Log Publisher App
 - Administrator workload

+It also contains the developer tools
+- Synthetic Data Generator
+- CI/CD pipeline script
+and cloud the application
+- Reporting API (backend) including a web GUI

-### Administrator workload
+### Workload Administrator

-The administrator workload runs connects to the MQtt message broker service hosted in the Cloud to recieve the deployment notification Workload.
-It communicates with the Ankios server to perform the following actions:
+The `Workload Administrator` connects to an MQTT broker hosted in the Cloud to recieve the deployment workload specification.
+It communicates with the Ankaios server over its control interface to perform the following actions on one of the HPCs:
-- create workload
+- start containerized workloads
-- update workload
+- update containerized workloads
-- delete workload
+- delete containerized workloads
-- start workload
-- stop workload
+The `Workload Administrator` is started by Ankaios at the start of the vehicle.

 ### Log Publisher App
-This is an example workload which is available in the repository.
-The log publisher app is subscribed to the topic `eCAL measurment` to revieve the sensor data for vehical dynamics to detect Emergency breaking event and communicate with Reporting API to POST vehilce sensor.
+This is an example workload which is available in this repository.
+The log publisher app subscribes to the topic `eCAL measurment` to revieve dynamic vehicle sensor data to detect an emergency break event (trigger).
+It then communicates with the `Reporting REST API` to submit recorded sensor data in case of a trigger event detection.
+The `Log Publisher App` is not started during the vehicle start but is created remotely.

 ### Synthetic Data Generator
-The Synthetic Data Geneator is reponsible to produce mock data for vehicle dynamic to create emergency breaking scenario and it published to the topic `eCAL measurement` to test and validate whether the event detection logic in the log Publisher App.
-In the real test vehicle setup this is replaced by eCAL data logger which is publishing to this topic.
+The `Synthetic Data Geneator` is reponsible for artificially producing dynamic vehicle sensor data to create an emergency breaking scenario.
+It publishes its sensor data via eCAL to the topic `eCAL measurement`.
+The synthetic data can be used to test and validate the trigger event detection logic in the `Log Publisher App`.
+In the real test vehicle setup this component is replaced by in-vehicle components publishing real sensor data to this very topic.